Vulnerability

 Top contributors

-- Vulnerability Critical unauthenticated code-injection flaw in Langflow with rapid post-disclosure abuse risk. base
+- Vulnerability Critical unauthenticated code-injection flaw in Langflow with rapid post-disclosure abuse risk. main

-- Exploitation Wave Early exploitation activity confirms the flaw moved into active abuse and drove the case beyond disclosure alone. support
+- Exploitation Wave Early exploitation activity confirms the flaw moved into active abuse and drove the case beyond disclosure alone. contributes

 Case score 64